writethedocs/www/docs/slack.rst

 If you didn't see a channel that matches your interests, make sure to browse the complete channel list in Slack.

 If you still can't find a suitable channel, you can propose a new channel.
+We use this process to help channels succeed at creating discussion and introducing documentarians to others who share their interests.
 To propose a channel:

-1. Find two other people to cosponsor your channel idea.
+#.
+Find two other people to cosponsor your channel idea.
    Ask in related channels to find people who share your interest.
-2. Together, come up with a channel name and write a channel description.
+#.
+Together, come up with a channel name and write a channel description.
-3. Post in **#meta** requesting a channel.
+#.
+Post in **#meta** requesting a channel.
    Be sure to share your proposed channel name, description, and to tag your cosponsors.
+#.
+Start thinking about how to seed the new channel with discussion, with an open-ended question, a link to discuss, or a hot take.

 The Write the Docs moderation team will review your proposal.
 If your proposal is approved, then you and your consponsors must:

 #.
 Seed discussion in the new channel.
-   For example, ask an open-ended question, share a link to discuss, or post a hot take.
+   A starter discussion helps others learn whether the channel is relevant to them and increases the number of documentarians who join the channel.
 #.
 Make an announcement in **#general** and channels related to the new channel's topic.
    For example, if there's a new a channel for underwater basket weaving, then make an announcement like "Join us in #underwater-basket-weaving to discuss techniques, materials, and what to store in all these baskets."